Developing Empathetic and Thoughtful Citizens

 Social Emotional Learning (SEL) is an integral part of the Carey curriculum through which we engage students in building collaborative classrooms and a strong school community.
 Learn more about some of the curriculum that we incorporate into our program at Carey from The Institute for Social and Emotional Learning and Responsive Classroom.

-Toolbox of life skills
+Toolbox of Life Skills

 We infuse SEL instruction throughout the day.
 Our program works to build student capabilities in four key areas: listening and communication skills; empathy and the ability to see multiple perspectives; self-awareness and reflection; and collaboration and conflict resolution.